KirstChat/KirstChat/README.md

 ---

-- 👩‍💻 I’m currently working on the Interactive Frontend Development module in the Code Institute Full Stack Web Development course
+- 👩‍💻 I’m currently working on the Python Fundamentals module in the Code Institute Full Stack Web Development course
-- 🌱 I’m currently working on my second milestone project
 - 👯 I’m looking to contribute to open source projects on completion of the course
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kirsty-chatterton-154781a4/)
 - 🥁 Fun fact: I'm currently working as a full-time bassoonist in the military, but I actually played drum kit/percussion for 10 years before joining!